 Choose a Storybook

-Choose a Spiritual
+Choose a Song

 Once you have chosen your storybooks, look for themes throughout each book.
 Is the book about the Underground Railroad?
 Pair it with Get on Board, Little Children or This Train.
 A storybook about Ruby Bridges pairs well with This Little Light of Mine.
-If you are reading about Rosa Parks, consider pairing that story with I Shall Not Be Moved.
+If you’re reading about Rosa Parks, consider pairing the story with I Shall Not Be Moved.

 Add Music Elements

-- Play around with the form.
-Create an introduction, interlude, coda.
-Create various forms – ABA, ABC, ABACA.
+- Simple Form.
+Use your rhythmic accompaniments and play around with the form.
+Create an introduction, interlude, and/or coda.

 Learn About the Underground Railroad